Barnsley open talks with Wolfsberger boss Gerhard Struber about manager vacancy

 Wolfsberger president Dietmar Riegler has confirmed Barnsley have opened talks over hiring their manager Gerhard Struber.

-Riegler told Austrian newspaper Kleine Zeitung that he has "received a call from Barnsley".
+Riegler previously told Austrian newspaper Kleine Zeitung that he has "received a call from Barnsley" and talks remain ongoing over a potential switch.

+It is understood there could be a decision from the Austrian club on Monday on whether they will let the 42-year-old press ahead with the move.
+Wolfsberger have been trying to secure a potential successor.

+It is understood there is a general agreement between the clubs over compensation.

 Barnsley - without a boss since sacking Daniel Stendel last month - have been scouring Europe for his replacement.